papontem/15Connect4_Public_Demo/README.md

 ## ToDo:
 This is a list of things i'd like to implement as i get better at software development.

-1. Animations for the pieces dropping down from the top of the boardto the bottom of the column.
+1. remove the click event listener from our top row when the game ends.

 2. Adding a menu before the game starts that  will lets users customize their game experience.
     Among some of the settings id like to implement.